wnjoon/cohort-1-assignments-public/1a/README.md

 ## Requirements

 `MiniAMM.sol` has two features available to users:
 1. Add liquidity: users supply two tokens at the same time.
-K should remain constant all the time, except for the first supply.
-Essentially, this function transfers a pair of tokens into the contract, thereby increasing the 'k'.
-However, the ratio of X to Y must stay constant.
+Essentially, this function transfers a pair of tokens into the contract, thereby increasing the $k$.
+However, the ratio of $x$ to $y$ must stay constant, except for the first time the liquidity is supplied.
-1. Swap: users can swap X amount of token into Y amount of token, keeping K constant.
-Essentially, this transfers X amount of token into the contract, and transfers out Y amount of token to the user, while keeping K constant.
+1. Swap: users can swap $x$ amount of token into $y$ amount of token, keeping $k$ constant.
+Essentially, this transfers $x$ amount of token into the contract, and transfers out $y$ amount of token to the user, while keeping $k$ constant.

 To be able to test MiniAMM, you need to deploy two different mock ERC-20 tokens:
 1. Complete MockERC20 contract in `MockERC20.sol`. `freeMintTo` must mint `amount` tokens to `to`. `freeMintToSender` mints `amount` tokens to `msg.sender`.
 These functions must be callable by any address so that minting is available for anyone.